Interview with Barca Academy's Denis Silva from La Masia Interview with Barca Academy's Denis Silva from La Masia

 All the players here at Barca Academy are a reflection of FC Barcelona.

-At La Masia, the players have soccer in the blood — they are immersed in a vibrant soccer culture which has existed for generations — from the family, from the TV, soccer surrounds the players in every way in Spain — but here, the kids really want to work.
+At La Masia, the players have soccer in the blood — they are immersed in a vibrant soccer culture which has existed for generations — from the family, from the TV, soccer surrounds the players in every way in Spain — but here, the kids want to work.

 In the USA — there is a culture of work.